 Online Lenders

-With an online lender, the mortgage application process, processing, underwriting, and closing can all be completed virtually.
+With an online lender, the mortgage application process, processing, underwriting, and closing — can be completed virtually.
 Opting for a digital borrowing experience can get you to the closing table faster.
 No overhead means online lenders can offer lower rates and fees.
 On the other hand, borrowers may find it more difficult to build a working relationship with a loan officer when completing the process online.

 Recommended: Prequalification vs. Preapproval: What’s the Difference?